kyroskoh/linux-wasm/README.md

 Due to limitations in the Linux kernel's build system, the absolute path of the cross compiler (install path of LLVM) cannot contain spaces.
 Since LLVM is built by linux-wasm.sh, it more or less means its workspace directory (or at least install directory) has to be in a space free path.

+### Debug Support
+The build system includes DWARF debug information by default, enabling line-by-line debugging in the C code (kernel, musl, BusyBox).
+The debug flags can be customized by setting the `LW_DEBUG_CFLAGS` environment variable (default: `-g3` for maximum debug information including macro definitions).
+To build without debug information, set `LW_DEBUG_CFLAGS=""` before running the build script.

 ### Docker
 The following commands should be executed in this repo root.